TamirisShigaki/react-testing-library/README.md

 ## About
-Os testes do componente `About` contem as validações para a pagina `About`, verificando se a pagina contem todos os elementos necessários.
+Os testes do componente `About` contem as validações para a página `About`, verificando se a pagina contem todos os elementos necessários.

 ### Verifica se a pagina contem um titulo especifico.